-Grace represents domestic industries in trade remedy proceedings, particularly antidumping and countervailing duty investigations, administrative and five-year (“sunset”) reviews and appellate litigations.
-Grace regularly appears before the U.S. Department of Commerce, the U.S. International Trade Commission (“ITC”), and the U.S. Court of International Trade.
+Grace Kim advises on international trade and customs matters.
+She represents domestic industries in trade remedy proceedings, particularly antidumping and countervailing duty investigations, administrative and five-year (“sunset”) reviews and appellate litigation.
+Grace regularly appears before the U.S. Department of Commerce, the U.S. International Trade Commission (ITC), and the U.S. Court of International Trade.

-Represented the U.S. specialty steel industry in several antidumping, countervailing duty and safeguards proceedings involving numerous countries before the U.S. Department of Commerce and ITC.
+Represented the U.S. specialty steel industry (including stainless sheet and strip, stainless steel place, stainless steel bar and stainless steel wire rod) in several antidumping, countervailing duty and safeguards proceedings involving numerous countries before the U.S. Department of Commerce and ITC.

-Represented U.S. manufacturers of carbon steel products, brass sheet and strip, iron construction castings, polyester staple fiber and pre-stressed concrete steel wire strand in antidumping and countervailing duty cases and sunset reviews against imports from multiple countries.
+Represented U.S. manufacturers of carbon steel products, brass sheet and strip, iron construction castings, polyester staple fiber, PET resin, stainless steel butt-weld pipe fittings and pre-stressed concrete steel wire strand in antidumping and countervailing duty cases and sunset reviews against imports from multiple countries.

-Assisted in drafting an amicus brief to the U.S. Supreme Court on behalf of the Committee to Support U.S. Trade Laws in a successful appeal of a Commerce antidumping determination.
+Assisted in drafting an amicus brief to the U.S. Supreme Court on behalf of the Committee to Support U.S. Trade Laws in a successful appeal of a U.S. Department of Commerce antidumping determination.

 Represents U.S. trade associations seeking Export Trade Certificates of Review from the Department of Commerce and the Department of Justice, which provide antitrust immunity to association members in connection with export-related activities.